Cosmian/mse-cli/README.md

 ## Use case

 Let's assume your microservice have to interface with a frontend.
-The main issue you will face up is that the ratls certificate is not allowed in your web browser.
-Mainly because it's a self signed cert.
-Also the ratls extension is not checked by your webbrowser, yet any query to the webservice must verify the ratls extension of the certificate: the security is based on this verification.
+The main issue you will face up is that the RA-TLS certificate is not allowed in your web browser, mainly because it's a self signed cert.
+Also the RA-TLS extension is not checked by your webbrowser, yet any query to the webservice must verify the RA-TLS extension of the certificate: the security is based on this verification.

 Therefore, the frontend can't interact straightaway with your webservice through the web browser.
 You need to develop a intermediate backend acting like a proxy.
 Or a simpler way could be to use the following nginx configuration: